open-mmlab/mmengine/docs/en/design/runner.md

 Some tasks need extra modifications and refactorizations.
 Therefore, we make it possible for users to customize their own pipelines for model training, validation and testing.

-You can write your own pipeline by subclassing [BaseLoop](mmengine.runner.BaseLoop), which needs 2 arguments for initialization: 1) `runner` the Runner instance, and 2) `loader` the dataloader used in this loop.
+You can write your own pipeline by subclassing [BaseLoop](mmengine.runner.BaseLoop), which needs 2 arguments for initialization: 1) `runner` the Runner instance, and 2) `dataloader` the dataloader used in this loop.
 You are free to add more arguments to your own loop subclass.
 After defining your own loop subclass, you should register it to LOOPS(mmengine.registry.LOOPS), and specify it in config files by `type` field in `train_cfg`, `val_cfg` and `test_cfg`.
 In fact, you can write any execution order, any hook position in your own loop.